cyclus/cyclus.github.com/source/arche/tutorial/toolkit.rst

 One of the Toolkit patterns is a ``ResBuf``, providing a way to track an inventory of ``Resoure`` objects.
 There are also ``MatlBuyPolicy`` and ``MatlSellPolicy`` for managing the trading of ``Material`` objects.

-In this lesson, we will:

-1. Add ResBufs to use as material inventories
-2. Add Policies to manage the trading of material
-3. Add inventory management logic
-4. Change our log information to show the info about the inventories

 Adding State Variables
 ------------------------